 While that may be true, and many are looking at similar leading indicators, we want to differentiate from the rest by having our own way to identify and interpret leading indicators.
 The interpretation of these 15 leading indicators to determine dominant market trends IS InvestingHaven’s proprietary method.

 This page is updated on a monthly basis, and features the monthly charts of 15 leading indicators.
 With this, we aim to know in which direction to look for the most profitable investments.

-- Emerging markets (EEM) might become super bullish as they likely confirmed their giant breakout from 2017, and likely have ended their tactical bear market of 2018.
+- Emerging markets (EEM) are on their way to become super bullish as they confirmed their giant breakout from 2017, and likely have ended their tactical bear market of 2018.
 We also watch Shanghai Stock Composite Index (SSEC) to get a confirmation that China’s stock market ended its downtrend.